easteryard/financial-transactions/README.md

+# The solution

+Within this project you're able to see a list of transactions as well as delete them.
+It's also possible to filter transactions by title and status, and if you fancy sorting you're able to do so by each shown value.

 # Lunar Frontend Challenge

 Welcome to the Lunar Web Code Challenge.
 This repo contains a (barely) working project which can fetch and show a list of financial transactions.